-Salt Lake City has more vegan restaurants per capita than New York City.
-Take that in for a moment.
+There are more vegan restaurants in Salt Lake City per capita than New York City.

 With New York’s massive international status, everyone assumes it has the most and best of anything on any scale.
 Statistics will show you otherwise.

-SLC has about 12 vegan restaurants and 200,000 people.
-New York has 33 and over 8,000,000 people.
-Long story short, NYC would need more than 400 vegan restaurants to keep pace with Salt Lake City.
-In other words, New York City isn’t as vegan-friendly as most people expect, especially if you’ve lived there as a vegan on a budget.
+There are at least 12 vegan restaurants in Salt Lake City (SLC) and 200,000 people.
+New York has about 80 spots (including juice and smoothie bars) and over 8,000,000 people.
+NYC would need more than 400 vegan restaurants to keep pace with Salt Lake City.
+In other words, the Big Apple isn’t as vegan-friendly as most people expect, especially if you’ve lived there as a vegan on a budget like we have.